openstack-attic/image-api/openstack-image-service-api/src/markdown/image-api-v2.0.md

 The results of this operation can be ordered using the 'sort_key' and 'sort_dir' parameters.
 The API uses the natural sorting of whatever image attribute is provided as the 'sort_key'.
 All image attributes can be used as the sort_key (except tags and link attributes).
 The sort_dir parameter indicates in which direction to sort.
 Acceptable values are 'asc' (ascending) and 'desc' (descending).
 Defaults values for sort_key and sort_dir are 'created_at' and 'desc'.

+**Property Protections**

+Version 2.2 of the Images API introduces *property protections*, an optional feature whereby a cloud provider may assign CRUD protections to image properties.
+Thus, you may not be able to view some image properties if your cloud provider has made them non-readable for users.
+Consult your cloud provider for details.

 ##Get an Image

 **GET /v2/images/\<IMAGE_ID\>**